-This business means so much to me and i want it to make a real difference, especially in my home country Australia.
-So because of this, i have pledged to donate 10% of all profits to support Indigenous people, in the specific area of education.
-I was lucky enough through my schooling life to recieve funding to get the best education possible and i couldnt think of a better way to give back.
+This business means so much to me and I want it to make a real difference, especially in my home country Australia.
+So because of this, I have pledged to donate 10% of all profits to support Indigenous people, in the specific area of education.
+I was lucky enough through my schooling life to receive funding to get the best education possible and I couldn't think of a better way to give back.
 I know how much of a difference it made to my life andI would love to be able do that for other Indigenous kids that may have previously not had that chance.

 The Australian Indigenous Education Foundation

 The Australian Indigenous Education Foundation (AIEF) was established in 2008 in response to community demand from Indigenous families who choose to enrol their children in boarding schools.

 Bringing together the government and private sector, AIEF provides scholarship funding for Indigenous students to complete Year 12 or tertiary studies, with career support to help them make a successful transition to their chosen fields.

 Backed by some of Australia’s most influential business and community leaders, AIEF has grown from one scholarship student in 2008 to now having around 400 students on scholarships annually, with a network of over 600 alumni and growing by over 70 graduates each year, from over 400 communities in every state and territory of Australia.